sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image3](https://github.com/user-attachments/assets/2a5a083b-20a2-4c5d-91f1-e3d87d0cc62a)

+The initial temperature estimated by the Script depends on the speed of the first movements of the g-code, you can adjust it by fixing the speed of the purge line or the perimeters of the first layer.

 Note that :
 - The script only reduces the speeds above the recommended speed, lower speeds will be kept as in the G-Code.